 The Eden Sessions and Other Events

 It’s a five-mile drive from The Cornwall to Eden, up the A390.
 When you arrive, there is lots of parking (and we mean lots), with a bus service from the higher car parks.
 If you choose to cycle (and there are a lot of great trails around here), you’ll get discounted entry.
 There are bike racks and lockers for your kit.
 There’s also a great choice of restaurants and cafés on site, and you can pick up one of Eden’s famous pasties or pre-book a picnic lunch when purchasing your entry tickets.

 If you’d like to find out more about accessible Eden, have a look at their website, which is full of helpful information.
 Eden is very well-equipped for loos, baby changing and feeding areas.
-Four-legged family members are welcome in all the outdoor gardens, and assistance dogs can access all areas.
+Four-legged family members are welcome in all the outdoor areas, and assistance dogs can access all areas.